Loading...

 In Nebraska you typically have a limited window — often one to two years from the date of the storm — to file a hail or wind damage claim.
 Document damage early, before the deadline and before the next heavy rain turns a hidden bruise into an interior leak.

-The largest was 3-inch hail — bigger than a baseball — measured and photographed by trained spotters at Stratton in Hitchcock County.
-The same southwest storm dropped 2-inch and 1.75-inch stones nearby, and 1.75-inch golf-ball hail fell at Wauneta alongside a 74 mph wind gust.
+The largest was 3-inch hail — bigger than a baseball — measured and photographed by trained spotters at Stratton in Hitchcock County that afternoon.
+In the southeast, golf ball-sized 1.75-inch hail hit Palmyra and Roca near Lincoln, and the panhandle around Hay Springs saw 1.5-inch stones.

-Most Nebraska policies give you a limited window — often one to two years from the storm date — to file for hail or wind damage, so the clock on the July 3 storms is already running.
-Photograph any damage now and pin down the date, because an accurate storm date makes for a cleaner claim.
+Most Nebraska policies allow a limited window — often one to two years from the storm date — to file a hail or wind claim, so the clock on the July 3, 2026 storms is already running.
+If you're in Syracuse, Otoe County, or anywhere the storms crossed, document the damage now rather than wait for a leak to force the issue.

 When Todd & Troy Bennett started Southeast Seamless in 1999, they built it on a simple principle: treat every customer the way you'd want to be treated.